GachonCapstone/hornet-parasite-detection/README.md

+# Bee Classification Model

-# Bee classification using buzz sound, spectogram and CNN
+## using buzz sound, spectogram and CNN